Parent Page(s): Peer Evaluation and Review

 - Gives instructor ordered answers ranked from highest to lowest, which can be helpful for assessing overall class performance and level of comprehension.

-- ComPAIR does not allow the creation of groups.
+- ComPAIR does not allow the creation of groups, although this feature may be available at the end of August 2018.

 - Comments show students’ display names, which can be personalized by the student.

 - ComPAIR is integrated into Canvas, meaning students can access the application by clicking on a link that will bring them directly to it without having to log in to multiple applications separately.